Installation Guide for Mac

 -

+Download the Simba JDBC driver from DataStax.
 Note: Make sure you select "Simba JDBC Driver for Apache Cassandra" from the dropdown.

 -